phytest-devs/phytest-temporal-signal-example/README.md

     tree.assert_root_to_tip(min_root_date=1800, max_root_date=1900)
 ```

 If any of these test fail then then phytest will fail.
-While these test aren't very strict (we give our-selves a lot of wiggle room) they are still useful for picking up errors before the analysis is run.
+While these test aren't very strict (we give ourselves a lot of wiggle room) they are still useful for picking up errors before the analysis is run.

 The root-to-tip regression can be plotted with the `tree.plot_root_to_tip` methods e.g. `tree.plot_root_to_tip("root-to-tip.png")`.